mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 ## Introduction

-Pytorch is a dataset of handwritten images, often considered the 'Hello world!' of machine learning.
+Pytorch is a dataset of handwritten digits, often considered the 'Hello world!' of machine learning.
 It is composed of 70,000 images, which are further split into 60,000 images designated for training neural networks and 10,000 designated for testing them.
+Each image is of the size 28x28 pixels and depicts a number from 0-9.
 While many tutorials for MNIST use a set that has already been preprocessed, this one will cover how to load the set from the raw files.
 This method was chosen to give more experience with loading actual datasets, as most real world data is not neatly processed for you.
 With that said, let's begin!

 ### What You Need
 Installing the following programs/packages can be difficult for a beginner.
 I'll try to point you in the right direction, but if you are having trouble then you should look up more in-depth tutorials on that specific topic online before moving forward.